rhnvrm/Baato/README.md

 Make sure you have added [python to PATH](http://stackoverflow.com/a/21433154/790971)

-This is in the **ALPHA** stage and it has not been tested, please report bugs and suggestions on the Issues section.
+This is in the **BETA** stage, please report bugs and suggestions on the Issues section.